Every year, the OUR offers a wide range of programs to support students

 students in the program.

-- The First Year Research Experience (FYRE) is the newest initiative of the OUR.
+- Course Based Research Projects (formerly FYRE) is the newest initiative of the OUR.
 High-achieving first year students are recruited for the program after applying to the university.
 Students will take part in small, research-focused seminars in departments from across the campus.
 Pilots of the project ran in 2015 through a grant from the UW-System; a larger array of courses will begin to be offered in the fall of 2017.

 - The Senior Excellence in Research Award (SERA) goes to four or five seniors who have been significantly active in undergraduate research during their time at UWM and who propose a research plan for their senior year.
 Applications are due March 15, 2017 for the following academic year.
 The SERA award recipients meet monthly to discuss their research progress and will share their outcomes with an oral presentation at a colloquium in the spring.
 They also serve as ambassadors for undergraduate research in various ways including class visits and media interviews

 - The OUR provides support for overseas and domestic travel for students.
 The Overseas Undergraduate Research Awards are a collaboration between the OUR and the Center for International Education on campus.
 The awards are typically for advanced researchers.
 For the summer of 2016, for example, the OUR provided funds for nine students to complete research in Malawi (2), Cyprus (1), Australia (3), and South Africa (3).
 The OUR also offers Undergraduate Research Travel Grants for conference travel.
 Applications are co-written by faculty and students and the awards (typically for $400) are intended to defray travel expenses UWM undergraduate students presenting at domestic US disciplinary conferences.
 In 2015-16, the OUR gave out eighteen awards to students presenting at conferences like the American Society of Human Genetics and the Society for Neuroscience annual meetings.